MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/licensing-helper-tool.md

 # Licensing helper tool

-Office for Mac uses a helper tool to provide device-wide activation for perpetual licenses such as Office 2021 Home & Business.
+Office for Mac uses a helper tool to provide device-wide activation for perpetual licenses, such as Office Home & Business 2021.
 The helper tool is included in the installer package and resides on disk under /Library/PrivilegedHelperTools/com.microsoft.office.licensingV2.helper

+> [!NOTE]
+> The helper tool isn't installed or used if you've downloaded the Office apps from the Mac App Store.

-Starting with Microsoft AutoUpdate 4.41 the helper tool will be automatically updated if an older version is found on your computer.
-If you don't use Microsoft AutoUpdate to keep Office up-to-date, you can manually download and deploy the helper tool from https://go.microsoft.com/fwlink/p/?linkid=2181269
+Starting with Microsoft AutoUpdate 4.41, the helper tool will be updated automatically if an older version is found on your device.
+If you don't use Microsoft AutoUpdate to keep Office up to date, you can manually download and deploy the helper tool from https://go.microsoft.com/fwlink/p/?linkid=2181269.

-NOTE: The helper tool is not used or installed if Office apps are downloaded from the Mac AppStore.

 You can also use [msupdate](update-office-for-mac-using-msupdate.md) to update the licensing helper tool.
-It's app identifier is OLIC02.
+Its app identifier is OLIC02.